-- it is more likely that girls will be victims and boys' perpetrators, but that all child on child abuse is unacceptable and will be taken seriously; - children who are lesbian, gay, bi, or trans (LGBT) can be targeted by their peers.
-In some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT; - children with SEND being disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs.
+- it is more likely that girls will be victims and boys perpetrators, but that all child on child abuse is unacceptable and will be taken seriously; - children who are lesbian, gay, bi, or gender questioning can be targeted by their peers.
+In some cases, a child who is perceived by their peers to be lesbian, gay, bi, or gender questioning can be just as vulnerable as children who identify as lesbian, gay, bi, or gender questioning; - children with SEND being disproportionately impacted by behaviours such as bullying and harassment, without outwardly showing any signs.